RunestoneInteractive/httlads/_sources/WorldFacts/cs1_graphing_infant_mortality.rst

 The website called ``restcountries.eu`` provides an interface for us to get data from their site rather than a web page.
 When thinking about a web API, you have to understand how to ask it for the data you want.
 In this case, we will use ``/rest/v2/alpha/XXX``.
-If we unpack that into pieces, let's look at what its telling us.
+If we unpack that into pieces, let's look at what it's telling us.

 * ``/rest``: Technically, REST stands for REpresentational State Transfer.
 This